folio-org/okapi/doc/guide.md

 `DEBUG`, `TRACE`, `WARN` and `ERROR`.
 * `okapiurl`: Tells Okapi its own official URL.
 This gets passed to the modules as X-Okapi-Url header, and the modules can use this to make further requests to Okapi.
-Defaults to `http://localhost:9130/` or what ever port specified.
+Defaults to `http://localhost:9130` or what ever port specified.
+There should be no trailing slash, but if there happens to be one, Okapi will remove it.
 * `dockerUrl`: Tells the Okapi deployment where the Docker Daemon is.
 Defaults to `http://localhost:4243`.